Tone Haugen

 Tone Haugen (born 6 February 1964) is a former Norwegian professional footballer who played as a midfielder.
 With the Norway women's national team, Haugen won the 1995 FIFA Women's World Cup and an Olympic bronze medal in 1996.
 At club level she played for SK Trondheims-Ørn in Norway, then joined Japanese L. League team Nikko Securities Dream Ladies on a professional contract.

 Haugen debuted for the Norwegian national team in 1984, and scored 19 goals in her 90 caps.

-In 2000 Haugen took a job as player-coach of 1. divisjon club Fortuna Ålesund.
+In 2000, Haugen took a job as player-coach of 1. divisjon club Fortuna Ålesund.

 Personal life

 As an out lesbian, she was in Norway's women's football team for the 2002 Gay Games.
-In 2014, she was working as a municipal gardener in Ålesund.
+In 2014, she was working as a municipal gardener in Ålesund Municipality.